wecarsoniv/augmented-pca/docs/source/contents/introduction.rst

 Introduction
 ========================================================================================================================

-This library provides Python implementation of Augmented Principal Component Analysis (AugmentedPCA or APCA) models - a family of linear factor models that find a set of factors aligned with an *augmenting objective* in addition to the canonical PCA objective of finding factors that represent the data variance.
+This library provides Python implementation of Augmented Principal Component Analysis (AugmentedPCA) models - a family of linear factor models that find a set of factors aligned with an *augmenting objective* in addition to the canonical PCA objective of finding factors that represent the data variance.
 AugmentedPCA models can be split into two general families of models: adversarial AugmentedPCA and supervised AugmentedPCA.